 | Pillar 3a | Full withdrawal on deregistration | Full withdrawal on deregistration |

-The EU/EFTA restriction on mandatory BVG capital surprises many expats moving to Germany, France, or the Netherlands.
-The mandatory portion stays frozen until at least age 60 — plan your liquidity accordingly.
+The EU/EFTA lock on mandatory BVG capital catches many expats moving to Germany, France, or the Netherlands off guard.
+The mandatory portion cannot be accessed before age 60 regardless of financial need.
+Factor this into liquidity planning for the years following your Swiss departure.

-Before deregistering from Switzerland, transfer your vested-benefits account to a canton with low lump-sum withholding tax.
-Schwyz, Zug, and Appenzell Innerrhoden currently sit at around 4–5%, compared with 8–10% in many other cantons.
-Our guide to Switzerland's lowest-tax cantons covers the full comparison.
-For larger pension pots and high-net-worth situations, see also our analysis of lump-sum taxation in Switzerland.
+Before deregistering, transfer your vested-benefits account to a low-withholding canton.
+Schwyz, Zug, and Appenzell Innerrhoden charge approximately 4–5%, versus 8–10% in many others.
+Our guide to Switzerland's lowest-tax cantons maps the full comparison.
+For pension capital above CHF 500,000, our lump-sum taxation analysis for high-net-worth expats covers additional planning strategies.

 - Max out Pillar 3a from your first full year.
-Set up a standing order on January 2 each year for CHF 7,258.
-Every year you delay is a permanent gap in tax savings and compound growth.
+Set up a standing order on January 2 each year for CHF 7,258 to a securities-based account with a high equity allocation.
+Every year you delay is a permanently forfeited deduction and lost compounding time.

 - Compare pension fund terms when changing jobs.
-Request the Vorsorgereglement.
-Employer contributions above the BVG minimum and higher conversion rates can be worth CHF 5,000–15,000 per year beyond the legal floor.
+Request the Vorsorgereglement before signing any offer.
+Employer contributions above the BVG minimum and higher conversion rates can add CHF 5,000–15,000+ per year in benefits that most expats overlook during salary negotiations.

 | Parameter | 2026 Value |